Voices Endorsements for the November 2020 Ballot

 That problem appears to have been exacerbated with the smaller pool of residents eligible to run in districts.
-In one district on this first go-round only one candidate initially qualified, and a last-second back room challenge was needed to qualify a second candidate.
+In one district on this first go-round we only had one candidate who initially qualified, and a last-second back room challenge was needed to qualify a second candidate.
 More on that later.
-We also have one district this round with two candidates we could support, and now one of them will surely be eliminated.
-We should consider paying councilmembers a living wage so younger people might be more willing and able to serve in elective office, and look for other ways to make these essential jobs look more attractive to a diverse cross-section of the community.
+We also have one district this round with two candidates we could support, and now one of them must be eliminated.
+We should consider paying our councilmembers a living wage so that younger people might be more willing and able to serve in elective office, and look for other ways to make these essential jobs look more attractive to a diverse cross-section of the community.

 We find only one district race an easy call to make, and that is the contest in District 1, where Voices will endorse L. Alexander Matias for City Council.

 In District 1 Voices Supports L. Alexander Matias

 District 1 Councilmember

 L. Alexander Matias

 Alex Matias is an Operations Executive with over a decade of experience working across the insurance, education, and nonprofit management sectors.
 He has served on boards supporting college students in organizations like the National Association of Black Accountants (NABA), and has served as a mentor for at-risk youth for organizations like Big Brothers Big Sisters (BBBS) and Chess in the Schools (CIS).
 Alex obtained his Masters in Public Administration (w/ a concentration in City/County Government Management) from the University of Southern California (USC) and a Bachelor's Degree in Business Administration from Ithaca College.
 He currently serves as Vice Chairman of the Code Enforcement Appeal Board for the City of Vallejo.